open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 * `consumerKey`, should always have the value `"eduxchange"`
 * `alliances`, an array with all the alliances this Program or Course is offered for.
 Each alliance is an object with the following attributes:

+General attributes

-  * `name`: (required) the name of the alliance, allowed values are `"ewuu"`, `"lde"` or `"euroteq"`
+  * `name` (v2.0): (required) the name of the alliance, allowed values are the current alliances using eduxchange, for example: `"ewuu"`, `"lde"` or `"euroteq"`
-  * `theme`: the theme of the Program or Course within the alliance
+  * `theme` (v2.0): the theme of the Program or Course within the alliance
+  * `themes` (v2.1): an array of themes of the Program or Course within the alliance, `["theme 1", "theme 2"]`.
+If the themes attribute is present for a particular course or program, theme is ignored.
+If theme is avaiable, but themes is not, the theme attribute is used.
+If both are missing, the course or program has no themes.
-  * `selection`: boolean value (`true` or `false`) indicating whether this Program or Course is selective, e.g. whether student need to pass extra requirements before being allowed to enroll.
+  * `selection` (v2.0): boolean value (`true` or `false`) indicating whether this Program or Course is selective, e.g. whether student need to pass extra requirements before being allowed to enroll.
-  * `type`: a string indicating whether a Program or Course is broadening or deepening.
+  * `type` (v2.0): a string indicating whether a Program or Course is broadening or deepening.
 Allowed values are: `"broadening"` and `"deepening"`.
+  * `instructorNames` (v2.1): an array with names of all instructors, `["instructor name", "instructor name"]`
+  * `contactHours` (v2.1): a float with the amount of contact hours, `3.5` for example.
+  * `activities` (v2.1): a string that mentions the activities that take place in the course, `"lectures and practises"` for example.

+Attributes regarding visibility and enrollment of different types of users.
+Please note, that there are three types of students.
+(1) Students from the alliance partner institutions,  (2) students from the own institution and (3) guest students from institutions outside the alliance.

-  * `visibleForOwnStudents`: a boolean value (`true` or `false`) indicating whether this Program or Course should be visible for students of the offering institution.
-The default values for this attribute is specified outside of this specification on the alliance level.
-By default, students who are not enrolled in one of the participating alliances can see all Programs and Courses but not enroll.
+  * `visibleForOwnStudents` (v2.0): a boolean value (`true` or `false`) indicating whether this Program or Course should be visible for students of the offering institution.
+Note: the default value for this attribute can be specified per institution in the eduxchange frontend.
-  * `enrollmentForOwnStudents`: a string indicating which enrollments process should be followed for students of the offering institution.
+  * `enrollmentForOwnStudents` (v2.0): a string indicating which enrollments process should be followed for students of the offering institution.
 Allowed values are `"broker"` or `"url"`.
 This attribute is only used if `visibleForOwnStudents` is set to `true`.
     * If `"url"` is chosen the attribute `enrollmentUrl` **in the consumer object of an offering** is mandatory.
+  * `visibleForGuests` (v2.1): a boolean value (`true` or `false`) indicating whether this Program or Course should be visible for students outside the partner institutions.
+Note: the default value for this attribute can be specified per institution in the eduxchange frontend.
+  * `enrollmentForGuests` (v2.1): a string indicating which enrollments process should be followed for students outside the partner institutions.
+Allowed values are `"broker"` or `"url"`.
+This attribute is only used if `visibleForGuests` is set to `true`.
+    * If `"url"` is chosen the attribute `enrollmentUrlForGuests` **in the consumer object of an offering** is mandatory.

+Attributes regarding joint programs.

+  * `jointPartners` (v2.1): an array of partners of the Program.
+This is used to identify the partners in case of a joint program.
+The agreed partner id's are used here.
+For example in the `lde` alliance: `["tud", "ul"]`.
-  * `source`: an optional object with a reference to the source of a Course or Program.
-In an alliance one of the institutions could act as overall coordinator and specifies the program and underlying courses.
+  * `source` (v2.0): an optional object with a reference to the source of a Course or Program.
+In case of a joint program one of the institutions could act as overall coordinator and specifies the program and underlying courses.
 Underlying courses could be given at one of the other institutions.
 In this source object the course at the other institution can be specified.
 Use these attributes:
-    * `shortName`: the shortName of the institution to identify the source institution.
-Possible values for ewuu are `"tue"`, `"wur"` and `"uu"`, for lde these are `"ul"`, `"tud"` and `"eur"`
+    * `shortName` (v2.0): the partner id of the institution to identify the source institution.
+An example for the `lde` alliance is: `"eur"`
-    * `primaryCode`: a string value with the primaryCode of the course to identify the source course.
+    * `primaryCode` (v2.0): a string value with the primaryCode of the course to identify the source course.
-    * `uuid`: the uuid of the course to reference the OOAPI endpoint of the source course.
+    * `uuid` (v2.0): the uuid of the course to reference the OOAPI endpoint of the source course.
-  * `instructorNames`: an array with names of all instructors, `["instructor name", "instructor name"]`
-  * `contactHours`: a float with the amount of contact hours, `3.5` for example.
-  * `activities`: a string that mentions the activities that take place in the course, `"lectures and practises"` for example.

 ### Example

 This is an example of the consumer object for eduXchange.
 The example reflects the default behaviour for visibility of the `ewuu` and `lde` alliances.
 The `ewuu` courses are not visible for students from the offering institution.
 The `lde` minors are visible for student from the offering institution.
 These students can enroll through the `broker`.
+The example also reflects new attributes introduced in v2.1 for `euroteq`.

 ```json
     {